Yield, 4 cups

 Continue frying this mixture (sofrito) until a brown crust forms on the bottom of the pan–approximately ten minutes.
 The contents should be very thick and sticky.
 Add the rest of the wine and reduce again.

 Reduce the heat if necessary, and cook until, well, until the tomato stops looking like ketchup!

 Add 2 quarts/2 liter of water to the pan, bring to a boil and reduce to a simmer.

 Simmer the sauce for at least one hour.

 By the now the caramelized vegetables have released their color into the stock.

 Strain the stock and allow to sit for a few minutes.
 The fat will float to the top.
 This can be carefully skimmed with a spoon or ladle, or refrigerated until the fat hardens–it can then be removed in one piece.

-Once this process has been completed, the stock can be used as is in any recipe that requires brown stock.
+Once this process has been completed, the broth can be used as is in any recipe that requires brown stock.
 Seasoned appropriately and then thickened with a small amount of lightly cooked roux, it becomes vegetarian brown sauce/brown gravy.
-Unthickened and reduced to one cup, it becomes a surprisingly convincing vegetarian demi-glace.
+Un-thickened and reduced to one cup, it becomes a surprisingly convincing vegetable based demi-glace.